 However, after your little one is born, your doctors will weigh them and advise you appropriately.
 If your little one is severely underweight, additional treatment may be recommended, including:

 - Tending to them in the Neonatal Intensive Care Unit, or NICU

-- providing special methods to feed them, such as via a tube directly connected into to your little one’s stomach (if they are unable to suck), or by using an intravenous (IV) line
+- Providing special methods to feed them, such as via a tube directly connected to your little one’s stomach (if they are unable to suck), or by using an intravenous (IV) line

 If all goes well, your little one can be discharged.
 But here comes the hard part: how do you know you’re on the right track?
 Here are some low birth weight babies management tips to get you started.